fishingandforaging/fishingandforaging.github.io/we-work-with.md

 <img src="/assets/images/Resized_Emelie_4871014261108.jpg" style="height: 400px;"/>

 I arrange wine tastings and lecture on wine.
 I work with private parties as well as associations and companies.
 I like to highlight origins and winemaking methods at my tastings, and try to find suitable wines to accompany various dishes, textures and tastes, always with the goal that it should be educational and fun!

-This year I started higher Diploma studies at WSET School in London where I already have a Level 3 Award in Wines.

-In the summer of 2021 I graduated from Yrgos one-year sommelier training in Gothenburg.
+This year I started higher Diploma studies at WSET School in London where I already have a Level 3 Award in Wines In the summer of 2021 I graduated from Yrgos one-year sommelier training in Gothenburg.

 <br />